awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 1. Choose **Copy restore request**\.

-**Example Example: Restoring a Table from a Snapshot Using the AWS CLI**
+**Example Example: Restoring a table from a snapshot using the AWS CLI**
 The following example uses the `restore-table-from-cluster-snapshot` AWS CLI command to restore the `my-source-table` table from the `sample-database` schema in the `my-snapshot-id`\.
 The example restores the snapshot to the `mycluster-example` cluster with a new table name of `my-new-table`\.

 ```